Updated on: 1/14/2022

 One of the most important factors of a personal injury claim or lawsuit is identifying the party who is liable or responsible for causing the accident that caused the victim's injury.
-Regardless of the extent of your damages – which include the cost of medical bills, lost wages, pain and suffering – you can’t pursue a claim unless you can prove that another person or entity caused those injuries.
+Regardless of the extent of your damages – which include the cost of medical bills, lost wages, and pain and suffering – you can’t pursue a claim unless you can prove that another person or entity was at fault for causing those injuries.

 Establishing clear liability for an accident can be much easier in some cases than in others.
 Being rear-ended by a driver who was distracted by his or her cell phone is a much more straightforward example of liability than if a car were to hit a pedestrian outside of a marked crosswalk on a rainy night.
 The potential for shared responsibility for an accident is called comparative negligence.
 Other synonyms include contributory negligence or comparative fault.